Wisdom Teeth Removal

 Home/Oral Surgery/Wisdom Teeth Removal

 The wisdom teeth are the last set of molars to emerge — and the most likely to cause complications.
-At Rancho Del Rey Oral & Facial Surgery, our oral surgeons have extensive experience removing wisdom teeth that are impacted, painful, or positioned in a way that threatens surrounding teeth and oral health.
+At Rancho Del Rey Oral & Facial Surgery, our Chula Vista oral surgeons have extensive experience removing wisdom teeth that are impacted, painful, or positioned in a way that threatens surrounding teeth and oral health.
 Early evaluation and timely removal can prevent future problems and help ensure a smoother recovery with fewer risks.
 When urgent symptoms arise, our team makes every effort to provide prompt care, including same-day surgery when possible.

 When Do Wisdom Teeth Need to Be Removed?